-The energy networks are built to withstand high winds, heavy rain and snow.
+The electricity networks are built to withstand high winds, heavy rain and snow.
 But sometimes severe weather can bring down power lines and cause power cuts.
-Gas central heating boilers also work harder in colder months, so it’s best to prepare and make sure your gas appliances are winter ready.

 When severe weather is forecast

-There are some important precautions you can take in the rare event power is cut or if you are worried about gas safety.
+There are some important precautions you can take when severe weather is forecast.

 Prepare - Make a plan: know what to do if you have a power cut or smell gas

-• Follow your network operator on social media so you can find local updates.
-Find them at energynetworks.org/be-winter-ready
+- Follow your local network operator on social media so you can find local updates.
+Enter your postcode on PowerCut105.com to find your local network operator.

 Care - Check in with people who might need extra help

-• Check on neighbours, family and friends to make sure they have a plan if they have a power cut or smell gas
+- Check on neighbours, family and friends to make sure they have a plan if they have a power cut

 Share - Share this information so friends and family can make a plan too